sezzle/sezzle-merchant-resources/Widgets/FAQs.md

 Yes, there are two modal versions available: color or grayscale.
 No other changes are supported at this time.

 ## Can I customize the verbiage in the widget?
 Yes, the verbiage in the widget can be customized.
-Some branding-approved options are available in the chrome extension, but we can make a custom template by special request, such as adding “on orders above $X”.
+Some branding-approved options are available in the Chrome Extension, but we can make a custom template by special request, such as adding “on orders above $X”.

 ## Can the Sezzle widget be combined with another Buy Now Pay Later option?
 Yes, there are dual widget options available for merchants with Afterpay, QuadPay, or Affirm.